On Dynamic Distributed Computing: NOW: Analysis

-\begin{lemma}[Upper bound on the fraction of malicious nodes after several join operations] Given a cluster $C$ whose fraction of malicious nodes is upper bounded by $l^2\tau(1+\epsilon)$ (for some constant $\epsilon > 0$ independent of $n$), then with high probability after $\Theta(\log^3 N)$ exchanges, the fraction of malicious nodes in this cluster does not exceed $l^2\tau(1+2\epsilon)$. \end{lemma} \begin{proof} A cluster $C$ with a fraction $p$ of malicious nodes has a probability at most $p(1-f)$ to have this fraction decreased by $1/|C|$, and at least $(1-p)f$ to have it increased by the same amount.
-As after the insertion of a node, this fraction is at most $f(1+\epsilon)$, we now prove that it increases by $\epsilon$ with probability $o(1/N^\gamma)$, for $\gamma$ being arbitrarily large depending on the chosen value of $k$.
+\begin{lemma} If a cluster $C$ has less than $\tau(1+\epsilon/2)|C|$ Byzantine nodes, then after $O(\log N)$ node exchanges with nodes chosen uniformly at random, the cluster does not contain more than $\tau(1+\epsilon)|C|$ Byzantine nodes whp. \end{lemma} \begin{proof} A cluster $C$ with a fraction $p$ of Byzantine nodes has a probability at most $p(1-\tau)$ to have this fraction decreased by $1/|C|$, and at least $(1-p)\tau$ to have it increased by the same amount.
+If this fraction is at most $\tau(1+\epsilon/2)$, we prove that it increases by $\epsilon$ with probability $o(1/N^\gamma)$, for $\gamma$ being arbitrarily large depending on the chosen value of~$k$.